Level 3 Classical Studies

 • Virgil’s Aeneid

-Attitudes towards war and how it was used by the emperors for control and bringing culture to the world.
+The way the world has viewed war has changed markedly throughout the eras.
+We look at attitudes towards war throughout the ages and specifically how it was used by the emperors for control and bringing culture to the world.

 • Roman Art and Architecture/Roman Entertainment